fraziermatthew/cwe-agent/README.md

 ---

 ## 🤝 Credits
-Built by Matt in collaboration with academic researchers in secure software engineering.
+Built in collaboration with academic researchers in secure software engineering.
 For use in educational research settings.